Discover Swiss Financial Secrets That Maximize Your Money!

 Raiffeisen vs Migros Bank

 If you prefer a traditional bank, we should compare Raiffeisen and Migros Bank together.
-Migros Bank is my current traditional bank of choice.
+Migros Bank is a good traditional bank.

 Feature-wise, both banks will be extremely similar.
 They offer the same features, and both have offices to welcome you.
 Migros has many more places to withdraw money since you can withdraw it in any Migros shop.

-Migros Bank will be free if you have over 7500 CHF in your account.
-On the other hand, Raiffeisen will cost you at least 40 CHF per year.
-But this is not significant.
+Migros Bank is free.
+Raiffeisen will cost you at least 40 CHF per year, but this is not very significant.

 One place where Raiffeisen is better is for applications.
 Migros Bank has a desktop and a mobile application, but they are all really bad.
-And you are required to have two devices whenever you transfer money to a new account.
+You are also required to have two devices whenever you transfer money to a new account.

 Finally, Migros Bank seems to have a better reputation than Raiffeisen.
-But they are both quite similar.
-However, I prefer Migros Bank for its fees and transparency.
+Although they are both quite similar, I prefer Migros Bank for its fees and transparency.

 FAQ